Archkitten/python_experts/README.md

 ### Ideation

 Purpose:
 Playground / Interface for gaming: similar to cool math games or frivv.
-We wanted the user to enjoy playing our website while syhharing their experiences with their friends.
-We created this idea based off the nastolgia of our childood computer labs days ex: fire boy and water girl.
+We wanted the user to enjoy playing our website while sharing their experiences with their friends.
+We created this idea based off the nostalgia of our childood computer labs days ex: fire boy and water girl.

 How to run:
 Becuase this is not our most recent version we would need a hotspot to remote connect to the raspberry pi in order to update it using this IP: **76.88.115.31:5000** .
 Currently, If you downloaded our repository, you would be able to run our website through an IDE such as IntellJ.